 My goal is to offer care that feels steady, continuous, and deeply supportive during this transition.

-But we’ll also talk about how you are sleeping, eating, coping and healing.
+Yes, we’ll do a thorough lactation evaluation.
+But we’ll also talk about how you are sleeping, eating, coping, and healing.

-Postpartum recovery is physical, emotional, hormonal and relational.
-Lactation doesn’t exist in isolation from the rest of your life — and neither should your care.
+Postpartum recovery is physical, emotional, hormonal, and relational.
+Lactation doesn’t exist in isolation from the rest of your life—and neither should your care.

 Most feeding challenges don’t need to feel overly medical.
-They need time, skilled observation, calm guidance and reassurance.
+They need time, skilled observation, calm guidance, and reassurance.

-That’s where we start.
+That’s where we begin.

 This is not checklist care.

-Feeding journeys evolve.
-So do you.
+Feeding journeys evolve—and so do you.

 After each visit, my hope is that you leave feeling:

-More confident in your body
+Confident in your body

-More connected to your intuition
+Connected to your intuition

-More assured in your ability to care for your baby
+Assured in your ability to care for your baby

 Because you are already doing so much better than you think.